2011 South Bend mayoral election: General election

 Curry issued a 13-point plan for economic development.
 Curry also had plans for neighborhoods, education/children, and crime reduction.
 Curry continued discussing plans to address abandoned properties.

 Joining both Curry and Buttigieg in the general election was Libertarian Party nominee Patrick M. Farrell.
 He argued that local politics was primarily responsible for what he called the "demise" of South Bend, faulting both of the major parties for this.
 In an op-ed published in the South Bend Tribune, Farrell wrote that he was running to, "be a steward of the people's trust".

 In the midst of the campaign, Buttigieg spent two weeks away from the campaign trail because he was called to service in San Diego as part of his duties in the United States Navy Reserve.

 Buttigieg sought to run a general election campaign that was unified with the campaigns of candidates running in the coinciding council elections.

 A debate was held between the three candidates at Indiana University South Bend on October 27.
 The debate was sponsored by Indiana University South Bend's American Democracy Project and Political Science Club as well as the League of Women Voters of the South Bend Area.

-Result
+Results

 Turnout in the general election was 20.29%.

 Buttigieg won all of the city's 91 voting precincts.
 These included several heavily Republican precincts in the city's 5th district.
 Some of western South Bend's heavily African American precincts gave Buttigieg some of his greatest levels of support in the general election.

-The election made Buttigieg, sworn-in at 29 years of age, the youngest mayor, at the time, of a United States city with a population greater than 100,000.
+The election made Buttigieg, sworn in at 29 years of age, the youngest mayor, at the time, of a United States city with a population greater than 100,000.
 Buttigieg also became the second-youngest mayor in South Bend history, after Schuyler Colfax III, who was elected mayor at age 28 in 1898.